z-almanza/PHP-programming/README.md

 ### AI or Source Acknowledgements

 Professor Herd's class content, W3Schools, and VSCode line completion.
-This website does not include content assisted by AI tools but will indicate if it does.
+This website does not include content assisted by other AI tools but will indicate if it does.